rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 > <CITE>[4] pages</CITE>
 > Note on extent of manifestation: <CITE>Folded single sheet; last three pages are blank.</CITE>

-See [6.21.4285](/DCRMR/phys-desc/Extent-of-manifestation/#6214285-sheets-rolls-cases-portfolios-etc)-[6.21.429](/DCRMR/phys-desc/Extent-of-manifestation/#621429-single-sheet-publications) for all other single-sheet publications.
+See [6.21.4285](/DCRMR/phys-desc/Extent-of-manifestation/#6214285-sheets-rolls-cases-portfolios-etc)-[6.21.429](/DCRMR/phys-desc/Extent-of-manifestation/#621429-single-sheet-manifestations) for all other single-sheet manifestations.

 #### 6.21.4225 Unnumbered pages or leaves